 This course is part of the Kelvin Visual Arts Certificate Program.
-See Kelvin Visual Arts pages in this booklet for more information.

 Drama 10 - Acting - DAMR2S

 Theatre provides a means to experience the world in many different ways, and to develop an understanding of the perspectives of a wide range of people, from a variety of backgrounds.
 Actors are encouraged to examine the unique individuals and circumstances presented in a wide range of plays, and to experiment with creating characters and playing a variety of different roles.
 Students will work with tableau, pantomime, radio plays, commercial voice overs, slam poetry, improvisations and scene work.
 The performance of scripted works will comprise a significant portion of this course.